changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 So Forms naturally tend to be post requests.
 But can also have get request

+## Form tag
+Similar to Div: This is a set of input fields we are going to send to server

 ## Html Form, No Javascript
 ```html
 <form action="http://www.foo.com" method="GET">